 6.2.
 Place the mouse on its back, shave the abdominal fur, and clean the shaved surface with 7.5% povidone iodine solution and 70% ethanol.

 6.3.
-Make an 8 mm long midline incision through the skin along the linea alba of the abdomen using fine surgical scissors and then implant PBS soaked biomaterial under the skin or add no materials for the age-matched sham control mice.
+Make an 8 mm long midline incision through the skin along the linea alba of the abdomen using a scalpel and then implant PBS soaked biomaterial (2x2x2 mm3) under the skin or add no materials for the age-matched sham control mice.

 6.4.
 Suture the skin with a non-absorbable suture.